Observation of Shapiro steps in an ultracold atomic Josephson junction: Experimental System

 In a superconducting Josephson junction where the Shapiro steps arise from photon-assisted tunneling of the Cooper pairs \cite{DayemPhotonAssTunel}, the voltage $V_n$ of the $n$-th Shapiro step is directly given by the energy quantization, i.e., $V_n = n \Phi_0 f_\mathrm{m} = n f_\mathrm{m} h/(2e)$, where $\Phi_0$ is the flux quantum and $e$ the elementary charge \cite{Barone,PhysRevB.5.912}.
 For our neutral atom implementation this results in the quantization condition

-To confirm this fundamental relation we vary $f_\mm$ and determine the height $\Delta \mu$ of the first step, see Fig.\,\ref{fig:freqdep} A. For the modulation frequencies explored here, we indeed find the behavior $\Delta \mu= h f_\mm$, see Fig.\,\ref{fig:freqdep} B. This result establishes the transfer of the voltage standard to the realm of ultracold quantum gases \cite{HamiltonVoltStandard}.
-This is particularly useful in situations, where the relation between the atomic density and the chemical potential is not known, as the protocol allows for the generation of a predetermined chemical potential difference.
+To confirm this fundamental relation we vary $f_\mm$ and determine the height $\Delta \mu$ of the first step, see Fig.\,\ref{fig:freqdep} A. In Fig.\,\ref{fig:freqdep} B we show the results for the simulation and for the experiment, by averaging over several realization with different modulation amplitudes.
+The simulation reproduces the relation trend accurately, but the experiment measures a $10\%$ larger slope.
+The reason for this small deviation lies in the uncertainties of the experimental parameters (atom number and trapping potential) which enter the calculation of $\mu$ (see also \cite{supp}).
+Taking this into account, we conclude that we indeed confirm the behavior $\Delta \mu= h f_\mm$ (Fig.\,\ref{fig:freqdep} B).
+Our results show that the driving protocol is capable of producing a predetermined chemical potential difference, which may enable the transfer of the voltage standard to the realm of ultracold quantum gases. \cite{Kohler_2003, HamiltonVoltStandard}.
+In addition, our results are useful in situations where the relation between the atomic density and the chemical potential, $\mu (n)$, is not known.
+Measuring the density difference at both sides of the junction directly reveals $d \mu (n)/ {dn}$, which is referred to as the inverse thermodynamic density of states.
+Performing stepwise measurements by decreasing the density allows for the determination of the equation of state $\mu (n)$.

 Next, we analyze the width of the Shapiro steps by varying the modulation amplitude $I_\mathrm{m}/I_\mathrm{c}$ at a fixed modulation frequency of $f_\mathrm{m} = \SI{90}{Hz}$ \cite{supp}.
-In Fig. \ref{fig:freqdep} C, D, the widths of the zeroth and first steps display a Bessel-function behavior as a function of $I_\mathrm{m}/I_\mathrm{c}$, which is in agreement with the results of numerical simulations \cite{supp}.
-To support this observation we use the analytical prediction of an ac voltage driven Josephson junction, which yields the step width $I_n = I_c |J_n(V_\mm/V_n)|$, where $J_n$ is the Bessel function of the $n$-th order and $V_\mm$ the modulation voltage \citep{Barone,PhysRevLett.26.426}.
+In Fig. \ref{fig:freqdep}, C and D, the widths of the zeroth and first steps display a Bessel-function behavior as a function of $I_\mathrm{m}/I_\mathrm{c}$, which is in agreement with the results of numerical simulations \cite{supp}.
+To support this observation we use the analytical prediction of an ac voltage driven Josephson junction, which yields the step width $I_n = I_c |J_n(V_\mm/V_n)|$, where $J_n$ is the Bessel function of the $n$-th order and $V_\mm$ the modulation voltage \cite{Barone,PhysRevLett.26.426}.
 For an ac current driven junction this can be mathematically transformed into

-with $\alpha_{\mathrm{th}}=R I_\mathrm{c}/f_\mathrm{m}$.
-The resistance $R$ and $I_\mathrm{c}$ are determined independently, such that there is no free fitting parameter \cite{supp}.
-In Fig. \ref{fig:freqdep} C, D the results of Eq. \ref{eq:besselfunc} support the overall trend of our measurements and simulations.
+with $\alpha=R I_\mathrm{c}/f_\mathrm{m}$.
+We use the independently determined system parameters $R$ and $I_\mathrm{c}$, see \cite{supp}, to calculate this parameter, obtaining $\alpha_{\mathrm{th}}= 1.93 \pm 0.07$.
+Using $\alpha_\mathrm{th}$, we plot the result of Eq. \ref{eq:besselfunc} as the orange dashed line in Fig. \ref{fig:freqdep}, C and D. Notably, this fit parameter free model supports the overall trend of our measurements and simulations.

 \microscopic